Appointment of the Board

-The Board shall set the overarching goals for Vattenfall's operations, decide on Vattenfall's strategy for achieving those goals, and ensure that effective systems are in place for monitoring and controlling Vattenfall's operations and financial position towards the set goals.
+The Board shall set the overarching targets for Vattenfall's operations, decide on Vattenfall's strategy for achieving those targets, and ensure that suitable systems are in place for monitoring and controlling Vattenfall's operations, risks and financial position towards the set targets.
 The Board is responsible for approving major investments, acquisitions and divestments, and for adopting central policies and instructions.
-The Board shall also approve certain important contracts, including contracts between Vattenfall and the President, Executive Vice Presidents and other persons in the Group who have been defined by the AGM as being senior executives.
+The Board shall also approve certain important contracts.

 The Board's duties pertain to Vattenfall AB as well as the Vattenfall Group.
 Vattenfall's General Counsel serves as secretary to the Board of Directors.